-If a woman has CKD when she gets pregnant, it can have a nega-tive impact on both herself and the blood pressure and signs of damage to another organ system, most often the liver and kidneys, and can occur in women whose blood pressure was previously nor-mal.
+If a woman has CKD when she gets pregnant, it can have a negative impact on both herself and the baby.
 The more advanced the mother's CKD, the more risk she and her baby will face.

 Pregnancy may also exacerbate previously-undiagnosed conditions in the mother, e.g. diabetes and hypertension, resulting in the development of pre-eclampsia after 20 weeks of pregnancy.

-Pre-eclampsia is a complication of pregnancy characterised by high blood pressure and signs of mal.
+Pre-eclampsia is a complication of pregnancy characterised by high blood pressure and signs of damage to another organ system, most often the liver and kidneys, and can occur in women whose blood pressure was previously normal.